 - 8 slices Provolone cheese

-- Add chuck roast, bell pepper, onion, Vegetable Bouillon Soup Base, Garlic Galore Seasoning Blend, and Bruschetta Blend to a freezer bag and seal.
+- Add chuck roast, bell pepper, onion, Vegetable Broth Mix, SPG Seasoning, and Bruschetta Seasoning to a freezer bag and seal.
 Squeeze bag to combine ingredients.
 Freeze.

 - Thaw freezer bag completely before emptying into a slow cooker.
 Add water and cook on low for 6-8 hours.
-Mix together mayonnaise, sour cream, and Garlic Galore Seasoning Blend; set aside.
+Mix together mayonnaise, sour cream, and SPG Seasoning; set aside.